-Each student must include in her program two units of College Seminars, the first to be taken in the first semester of the freshman year and the second before the end of the sophomore year.
-(Students in the class of 2008 must complete only one college seminar, to be taken in the fall of the freshman year.)
+Students who matriculate in the fall of 2004 or thereafter must complete one College Seminar in the fall of their first year.
+Students who entered before the fall of 2004 must complete two College Seminars, the first in the fall of the first year and the second before the end of the sophomore year.
 Students must attain a grade of 2.0 or higher in each seminar used to satisfy this requirement.

 Bryn Mawr recognizes the inherent intellectual value and fundamental societal importance of acquiring a level of proficiency in the use of one or more foreign languages.
 The study of foreign languages serves a number of convergent curricular and student interests, including the appreciation of cultural differences, a global perspective across academic disciplines, cognitive insights into the workings of language systems, and alternative models of perceiving and processing human experience.

 Before the start of the senior year, each student must have demonstrated a knowledge of one foreign language by:

 - Passing a proficiency test offered by the College every spring and fall or

 - Attaining a score of at least 690 in a language achievement test of the College Entrance Examination Board, or by passing with an honor grade an Advanced Placement, International Baccalaureate or A-level test or

 - Completing at the College two courses (two units) above the elementary level with an average grade of at least 2.0 or a grade of at least 2.0 in the second course or